diffstorm/processWatchdog/README.md

 - `ping_interval` : Maximum time period in seconds between pings.
 - `cmd` : Command to start the application.

-## Example Heartbeat Message Code
+## Heartbeat Message
+A heartbeat message is a UDP message containing the managed process's process IDs (PID) with the prefix p (e.g., p12345).
+This message is periodically sent to the specified UDP port.

-The managed processes must send a message containing their PID with prefix `p` (Ex: `p12345`) over UDP.
-Below are example heartbeat message codes in various languages.
+Below are example heartbeat message codes in various languages:

 ### Java
 ```java